-The Project Design Document (version 1 of 5 February 2007) /1/ and the version 2 dated 28 Sep 2007 /2/ were submitted by Hidroluz Centrais Elétricas Ltda. and EcoSecurities were assessed by DNV as a part of the validation.
-The final version 3 dated 28 Set 2007 was submitted, adjusting the actual electricity generation capacity and the actual first action on starting date of project.
+The Project Design Document (version 1 of 5 February 2007) /1/ the version 2 dated 05 April 2007 /2/ and the version 3 dated 28 Sep 2007 /3/ and the final version 4 dated 13 Nov 2007 were submitted by Hidroluz Centrais Elétricas Ltda. and EcoSecurities were assessed by DNV as a part of the validation.
+The version 3 was submitted adjusting the actual electricity generation capacity and the actual first action on starting date of project and the version 4 was submitted changing the annex 1 project participant.

-In addition, the spreadsheets for the calculations of the operating and build margin emission factors for the Rondônia-Acre grid /4/ and financial calculation /5/ were assessed.
+In addition, the spreadsheets for the calculations of the operating and build margin emission factors for the Rondônia-Acre grid /5/ and financial calculation /6/ were assessed.